Tsang Kin Fong: Club career

-Tsang was one of the Kitchee's youth team player, who won the champion of U-15 group.
+Tsang was one of Kitchee's youth team players, who won the champion of U-15 group.
 He had his secondary school life at Lam Tai Fai College.
 He represented the college in the HKSSF football section.
 He had also transferred to Shatin, which is led by Lam Tai Fai, helping Shatin to win the 2008/09 Hong Kong Second Division League.
 He finally got his first chance to play in the Hong Kong First Division.
 He played his first Hong Kong First Division League match during match against South China.

-Shatin placed ninth out of ten teams, which was relegated to the Hong Kong Second Division League.
+Shatin placed ninth out of ten teams, and was relegated to the Hong Kong Second Division League.
 Therefore, Tsang decided to join Kitchee, playing with his elder brother again since they are playing at their father's club.
 In the summer of 2011, Tsang, with his elder brother, were loaned to Hong Kong Sapling.

 On 8 July 2019, Tsang returned to Hong Kong, signing a contract with Pegasus.